They’re omnipresent, cryptic and alluring … but what really are mandalas?

 Soulwork Coloring Book (Printables)

 At a fundamental level, mandalas are elaborately designed sacred geometry shapes.
 In our Soulwork Coloring Book, we take you on a journey through the eight chakras and the corresponding sacred geometrical patterns that define them.
-Our coloring book focuses on helping you to reconnect with your Soul through harnessing the power of sacred geometry.
+Our coloring book focuses on helping you to reconnect with your Soul by harnessing the power of sacred geometry.
 Simple spending time coloring and connecting with each symbol can be immensely therapeutic.
 Come and check it out!